GitSeekker/CMD-Batch-Collection/README.md

 ### Additional Info:

 I've provided standalone versions of the script for each format in case you just only need 1 of them.
-As for example: FLAC to MP3, WAV to MP3, and many more.
+As for example: ```FLAC to MP3```, ```WAV to MP3```, and many more.
 They all do the samething as the all-in-one Universal Format script.

 -----